relaymonkey/mitmproxy-helm/ROADMAP.md

 ### P1

 - [x] Fix logging to stdout (https://github.com/mitmproxy/mitmproxy/issues/5727).
   - Mitigated temporarily in Kubernetes by using `tty: true`.
-- [ ] Support use of one centralized/remote data store.
+- [ ] (scalability) Support use of one centralized/remote data store.
-  - Enables HA.

 ### P2

 - [ ] Control remote mitmproxy with CLI.